-The processing between Best Companies and your employer does not rely on consent, processing is completed under the legal basis found in Article 6(1)(f) of the GDPR in that the processing is necessary for the organisation’s legitimate interests.
-The employer has legitimate interests in sharing the data, for Best Companies to process, in order to: measure employee engagement in the organisation; to inform the people strategy; and to improve engagement in the workplace.
-Processing is required to ensure that the organisation is a good employer; who are looking after their employees; being recognised as a ‘Best Company’ on gaining an Accreditation or place on the List(s); for the positive national PR ; and retention and attraction of top talent.
+The processing between Best Companies and your employer for the survey and organisation reporting is completed under the legal basis found in Article 6(1)(f) of the GDPR, the processing is necessary for the organisation’s legitimate interests.
+The employer has legitimate interests in sharing the data, for Best Companies to process, to measure employee engagement in the organisation; to inform the people strategy; and to improve engagement in the workplace.
+Processing is required to ensure that the organisation is a good employer; who are looking after their employees; being recognised as a ‘Best Company’ on gaining an Accreditation or place on the lists; for the positive national PR; and retention and attraction of top talent.
 Best Companies and your employer share personal data between our companies on the legal basis of legitimate interest.

 The UK Information Commissioners Office acknowledges that companies may have a “…legitimate interest in processing data as long as the processing does not have a disproportionate impact on the individual.”
 On balance, the legal basis of legitimate interest against the individual impact: the services are reasonable, the company’s interests in the services appear compelling, and with there being little impact on the individual.
 The services are not considered high risk processing.